RuiBrunoSantos/Instascaper/README.md

 <h1>instascrape: powerful Instagram data scraping toolkit</h1>

 <h1>What is it?</h1>
-instascrape is a lightweight javascript and html package that provides an expressive and flexible API for scraping Instagram data.
-It is geared towards being a high-level building block on the data scientist's toolchain and can be seamlessly integrated and extended with industry standard tools for web scraping, data science, and analysis.
+InstaScrape is a lightweight JavaScript-based script designed to extract Instagram data efficiently.
+Developed as a practical tool for data collection, it allows users to gather structured information that can be further processed using standard tools for web scraping, data analysis, and data science workflows.

 <h1>What you will get?</h1>
-The InstaScrape script scans the comments of a specific post and outputs the following data: <b>Username, Comment, Publish Date, Count Likes for each comment, Profile URL of the participant, and Avatar of the participant</b>.
-Use this data ethically to protect the identity of the participants.
+The InstaScrape script scans the comments of a specific Instagram post and outputs the following structured data: Username, Comment, Publish Date, Number of Likes for each comment, Profile URL of the participant, and Avatar URL of the participant.
+Users are strongly advised to handle this data ethically and responsibly, ensuring the privacy and anonymity of the participants.

 <h1>How it works? </h1>
-Download the project and simply install it in your Chrome browser as an extension.
-After unzipping the files into a folder, just select that folder to load it as an external script in the browser.
+To deploy the project, download the files and install them as a Chrome browser extension.
+After extracting the contents into a folder, load the folder as an external script using the browser's developer extension settings.

 <h1>Citation</h1>
 Rui Bruno Santos.
 (2024).
 RuiBrunoSantos/Instascraper: Version 1.0 (1.0).
 Zenodo. https://doi.org/10.5281/zenodo.14505930 <br>